casangi/casadocs/docs/tasks/task_flagdata.rst

    *timerange* (defined by *ntime*).
 A 'poly' fit is a robust piece-wise polynomial fit across the *timerange*.

-   .. note:: **NOTE**: A robust fit is computed in upto 5 iterations.
+   .. note:: A robust fit is computed in upto 5 iterations.
 At
       each iteration, the stddev between the data and the fit is computed, values beyond N-stddev are flagged, and the fit and stddev are re-calculated with the remaining points.
 This stddev